ESIPFed/science-on-schema.org/README.md

 * __[Dataset](/guides/Dataset.md)__ - guidelines for schema.org for a scientific Dataset
 * __[Data Repository](/guides/DataRepository.md)__ - guidelines for schema.org for a research data repository
 * [Getting Started](/guides/GETTING-STARTED.md) - explains some useful techniques that will be common across all schema.org types
+* [Experimental](/guides/Experimental.md) - some suggestions for more advanced dataset documentation, proposed for inclusion in SOSO recommendations.

 This guidance has been created by members of the ESIP [science-on-schema.org cluster](http://wiki.esipfed.org/index.php/Schema.org_Cluster).
 The cluster will be seeking endorsement across all members of ESIP, and in the meantime is releasing a series of progressively more mature guidance documents for the community.
 Your feedback and contributions are welcome.
 The cluster meets twice monthly, and all are welcome: